Skip to main content

 The research fellow acts as a sub-investigator on multiple sponsored clinical trials and participates in the design, implementation, and publication of studies.
 In addition to research, the fellow will provide patient care in the faculty dermatology clinics and participate in academic activities with the dermatology residents.

-Applicant must have completed a minimum of PGY-1 at an ACGME-accredited program prior to start of the fellowship and must be eligible to obtain a Missouri medical license.
+Applicant must have completed a minimum of PGY-1 at an ACGME-accredited program before starting the fellowship and must be eligible to obtain a Missouri medical license.

-For information on the research fellowship, contact Rhonda Lebbing at rhonda.lebbing@health.slu.edu or see the Fellowship Training tab.
+For information on the research fellowship, contact Rhonda Lebbing at rhonda.lebbing@health.slu.edu or see Fellowship Training.